 The JordanCon Writers track is a place to come learn about the art, craft, and business of writing.
-We have topics that range from traditional to self publishing, editing to different aspects of writing, panel topics to workshops.Â
+We have topics that range from traditional publishing, self publishing, editing, different aspects of writing, and a wide variety of panel topics.Â

 Selected Panel Archive